 The identification of this need builds on the findings of the 2018 National Innovation Service report.
 This report noted that “[w]hile the majority of people experiencing homelessness do not suffer from substance use disorder or psychotic spectrum illnesses, they make up a disproportionate number of people currently living outside.
 Due to the nature of the crisis they are facing, the needs of this population are often acute and debilitating.
 Any attempt to directly incorporate them into existing behavioral health services would likely tax providers and destabilize the system.”

-This level of support also responds to the finding that health needs are often difficult to prioritize for unhoused people who find themselves in “crisis mode” and are unable to navigate complex, fragmented, and often unfamiliar health systems as they also struggle to manage care for their own basic needs or the needs of others (particularly children or other family members).
+Health needs are often difficult to prioritize for unhoused people who find themselves in “crisis mode” and are unable to navigate complex, fragmented, and often unfamiliar health systems as they also struggle to manage care for their own basic needs or the needs of others (particularly children or other family members).

 Profile: A 26-year-old woman is living unsheltered with her six-year-old daughter.
 The woman is suffering from uncontrolled high blood pressure and was recently diagnosed with Graves’ disease, but she does not have consistent medical care.
 Graves’ is treatable, but has a range of side effects, such as heart palpitations, that require recovery and a medical plan.